jacksonhill-77/odin-tic-tac-toe/README.md

 - A good structure for games is to only keep the logic in a GamePlayer object, and then refresh the entire screen each time a round is played.
 This is better than trying to handle clicks by updating the DOM text content and the GamePlayer object separately, which is what I tried to do at first.
 I was trying to avoid re-rendering the entire board each time a click is made, but I understand now that this is not a bad outcome and makes the code a lot cleaner.

-- Rather than looping over a 2D array with 2x for loops, you can loop over with 2x forEach loops
+- Rather than looping over a 2D array with 2x for loops, you can loop over with 2x forEach loops using the second forEach loop nested within an arrow function in the first forEach loop's argument

+- Given a board of cells, event listeners can be added to the board div rather than each individual cell.
+This technique is called event delegation, where the bubbling property of event listeners allow clicks at a higher level in the DOM to be listened to by lower elements.
+If the outer element's event is intended to be handled first, we can use the parameter "useCapture" in addEventListener.